parkerhancock/patent_client/docs/developer/overview.md

 ### Relationships

-You can create properties of a Model that link to another model using `patent_client.util.base.related.get_model`.
+You can create properties of a Model that link to another model using `patent_client.util.related.get_model`.
 With `get_model`, you can dynamically retrieve another model, and then use an active record call on that model. `get_model` is preferred over importing the model directly to reduce the risk of circular imports.

 Example: